 What is an Asset Deal?

-An asset deal occurs when a buyer is interested in purchasing the operating assets of a business (instead of stock shares), and is a type of M&A transaction.
+An asset deal occurs when a buyer is interested in purchasing the operating assets of a business (instead of stock shares) and is a type of M&A transaction.
 In these cases, the buyer will complete the transaction by providing the selling company consideration for some or all of the assets they own.
 In terms of legalese, an asset deal is any transfer of a business that is not in the form of a share acquisition.
-This means that a transfer of business is largely either a share deal/stock acquisition, or an asset deal if it does not meet the criteria for the first.
+It means that a transfer of business is largely either a share deal/stock acquisition or an asset deal if it does not meet the criteria for the first.